-\item Scattering of Higgsino via s-channel exchange of the lighter Higgs doublet (middle panel in Fig.~\ref{fig:diagram}): $t_{R}^{c} + Q_{L} \to \axino + {\widetilde H}$.
-Here, $t_{R}$ is right-handed top, $Q_{L}$ is third generation left-handed quark doublet, and they are taken as massless particles.
+\item Scattering of the Higgsino via the $s$-channel exchange of the lighter Higgs (middle panel of Fig.~\ref{fig:diagram}, appendices~\ref{sec:s-channel-scattering} and \ref{sec:higgsino}): $Q_{L}^{c} + t_{R} \to \axino + {\widetilde H}$.
+Here, $t_{R}$ is the right-handed top, $Q_{L}$ is the third-generation left-handed quark doublet, and they are taken as massless particles.
 We also assume that $H_{L}$ is massless.